Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud to use.

-- Your GCP project name.
+- Your Google Cloud project name.
 If you haven't already done so,

 create a project.

-- A logo or icon for the marketplace page, in the PNG format.
+- You must have a logo or icon for the Google Cloud Marketplace listing, in the PNG format.
 The background of the logo must be transparent, and not contain any text within it.

 Google: Partner Manager

 Partner (your organization): Product Manager or Product Marketing Lead

 Google's Partner Manager: Assists partner with signing Google Cloud partnership agreement.
 Provides guidance on the marketing content.
 Also approves the content before it goes live.
 If you do not yet have an assigned Partner Manager, send questions and/or completed requirements to email@example.com.

 Partner's Marketing Lead: Responsible for creating content for Google Cloud Marketplace product page and landing page.

 Your customer experience should be consistent with the browse/select/deploy buying experience on Google Cloud Marketplace.
 We want customers to get started with the product with minimal friction.

 Your dataset listing on Google Cloud Marketplace must ensure that users coming to the Google Cloud Marketplace dataset page are able to clearly understand the offering, including service plans, their benefits, and cost, as applicable.